jhecking-10/liftTracker/README.md

+# liftTracker

-# This program is intended to log and track useful data for various weightlifting routines
+This program is intended to log and track useful data for various weightlifting routines